dladd/pyFormex/sphinx/tutorial.rst

    This tutorial will guide you step by step through the most important concepts of the pyFormex scripting language and the pyFormex Graphical User Interface (GUI).
-It is set up for first time users, giving explicit details of what to do and what to expect as result.
+It is intended for first time users, giving explicit details of what to do and what to expect as result.